acend/quarkus-techlab/content/en/docs/02.0/implementing-rest.md

 ## {{% param sectionnumber %}}.1: Implementing REST Services

 In this section we learn how microservices can communicate through REST.
 In this example we want to build a microservice which produces random data when it's REST interface is called.
-Another microservice consumes then the data and exposes it on ot's own endpoint.
+Another microservice consumes then the data and exposes it on it's own endpoint.

 ### {{% param sectionnumber %}}.2: Producing Data

 Create a new Quarkus application like shown before called 'data-producer'.
-The application should expose a `DataResource` on the path "/data" which provides the user with a randomly generated double when requested.
+The application should expose a `DataResource` on the path "/data" which provides the user with a SensorMeasurement holding a random double when requested.

+{{% details title="Hint" %}}

 ```bash